What Color With Yellow Makes Blue? Understanding Color Mixing

 -

 Subtractive Color Model (Pigments): This model is relevant when mixing paints, inks, or dyes.
 The primary colors in this model are red, yellow, and blue.
 When these pigments are mixed, they subtract wavelengths of light, resulting in secondary and tertiary colors.
-For example, mixing red and yellow creates orange; red and blue create purple; and yellow and blue create green.
+Take this: mixing red and yellow creates orange; red and blue create purple; and yellow and blue create green.

 -